M-Gjerde/MultiSense-Samples/example/README.md

 Show the different output camera streams from the MultiSense S21

 ### PCL Sample
-View point cloud using PCL visualizer
+View point cloud using PCL visualizer together with the disparity image displayed using OpenCV

 ![Visualizer](../docs/pcl_opencv.gif)
-Show the different output camera streams from the MultiSense S21